bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

 9. It will show you clientId and you can click okay.
 When you get back to the credentials page you can click on your app name and it will give you Client ID and Client secret which you can access at any time.
 Leave this page open, as we need to put it into our app in step 8.

-10. Click on 'Overview' on the left side nav and then find the Google+ api.
-Click on it.
-Enable that api.
+10. Find the button to enable google apis > find the Google+ api > Click on it > Enable that api.

 11. Go back into editor and create a .env file.
 Add into that file 3 new environment variables: